NateEag/how-i-code/drafts/daily-routine.rst

 catch a problem after updating I can't solve within the limit, roll back changes and schedule time to deal with it tomorrow.

-While that churns away in the background, figure out what my goal is for tomorrow, based on whether I achieved my goal today and what's the next step (barring new information coming in tomorrow AM that changes it).
+While that churns away in the background, figure out what my main goal is for tomorrow, based on whether I achieved my goal today and what's the next step (barring new information coming in tomorrow AM that changes it).

 Update team on whether I achieved today's goal or not, and announce tomorrow's target.
 If I didn't achieve the goal, explain why not and how I'm adjusting